apaivafeup/GAMFLEW/Prototype/WhiteBoxCapsule/EXPERIMENT_2_GUIDE.md

 After authentication, you will be redirected to the game's main page.
 Here, click on the "Single Player" button.

 You will then be on the Challenges page, which lists all challenges.
-99 challenges are available, but to make it easier, we selected the following challenges:
+99 challenges are available, but to make it easier, we selected some challenges. **Make sure you beat one of the following**:
 1. Challenge 1.1 (Statement coverage, Very Easy)
 2. Challenge 1.2 (Decision coverage, Easy)
 3. Challenge 1.3 (Modified condition/decision coverage, Hard)
 4. Challenge 2.6 (Condition/decision coverage, Normal)
 5. Challenge 2.8 (Condition coverage, Easy)

-For this experiment, **we only ask you to complete one of the challenges**.
-After this, one should be familiar with the game mechanics to proceed to Part 2.
+After beating a challenge, one should be familiar with the game mechanics to proceed to Part 2.

 ### How to Play
 The game is built on a simple idea: players get a challenge containing a code and a specific coverage objective.
 The player must then "write" test cases to achieve the coverage objective.